andrewdso/andrewdso/_posts/2017-02-13-Creating-Worlds-In-VR.md

 published: true
 ---

-Creating worlds in VR is education's next frontier People that work with Virtual Reality say that it will revolutionize education.
+People that work with virtual reality say that it will revolutionize education.
 I could never understand why so I asked an acquaintance in the field to sum it up:

-"The internet gave us access to all information.
+> "The internet gave us access to all information.
 VR gives us access to all experiences."

 The subject of VR came up again when I was talking with Oscar Menjivar, who runs a program in LA teaching technical skills to inner-city kids.
 He's not convinced by what the industry has put out so far.
 He said nothing in VR feels new.
 It all feels like old content being adapted to a new medium.